Deaod/VoteSys/README.md

 #### Map/IgnoreMap
 Specify individual maps to add or remove from the map list.

+You can append `,MinPlayers=` followed by a number in order to specify that at least this many players need to be on the server to vote for this map.
+You can append `,MaxPlayers=` followed by a number in order to specify that at most this many players can be on the server to vote for this map.
+Values less than 1 are interpreted as unlimited.
+You can append both at the same time in any order.

 #### IncludeMapsWithPrefix/IgnoreMapsWithPrefix
 Adds or removes all maps that match a specified prefix from the map list.